hermansahni/hswebsite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor of Finance
+role: Associate Professor of Finance

 # Organizations/Affiliations to show in About widget
 organizations: